With Kamala Harris, Democrats would bet against US history of sexism, racism

 In more than two centuries of democracy, American voters have elected only one Black president and never a woman, a record that makes even some Black voters wonder if Harris can crash through the hardest ceiling in U.S. politics.

 "Will her race and gender be an issue?
-Absolutely," said LaTosha Brown, a political strategist and co-founder of the Black Lives Matter Fund.
+Absolutely," said LaTosha Brown, a political strategist and co-founder of the Black Voters Matter Fund.

 Harris, 59, is two decades younger than Trump and a leader in the party on abortion rights, an issue which resonates with younger voters and Democrats' progressive base.
 Proponents argue she would energize those voters, consolidate Black support, and bring sharp debating skills to prosecute the political case against the former president.